paul-franke/grpc_webapi/README.md

 ## Certificate handling

-To allow all clients and the server to use TLS seamlessly between docker and Visual Studio some actions were needed.
+To allow all clients and the server to use TLS seamlessly some actions were needed.
 The purpose is to let the three-way handshake succeed, see for an explanation <https://cabulous.medium.com/tls-1-2-andtls-1-3-handshake-walkthrough-4cfd0a798164>

 ### Certificate creation